jeroendenhaan/symfony-vue/README.md

-# symfony-vue
+# Symfony Restful API & Vue SPA

-Simple playground/sandbox setup for containerized Symfony/PHP/mySQL setup, with persistent volumes for Symfony code and mySQL database(s).
+Personal, simple playground/sandbox setup for containerized Symfony/PHP/mySQL/Vue setup, with persistent volumes for Symfony code and mySQL database(s).
+Aim is to use Symfony as a backend REST API, accessible by a frontend Vue SPA.

+*This is a work in progress and will remain just that: I use it to teach myself and made this repo public in order to easily show my work to others in order to learn.*

 ## Installation
 From the project's root directory: